flohil/wdio-workflo/docs/firstTest.md

 ## Steps

 Now that we have mapped all of the demo website's components with which we need to interact, we need to write `Step`s which encapsulate these website interactions in order to make them reusable.

-A step consists of
+Each `Step` is defined by

 - a title in natural language
 - a body function where the actual interaction logic with the website is implemented
-- step arguments to pass parameters to the step's body function
+- step arguments which are passed as parameters to the step's body function
 - a step callback which gets invoked after the body function

-Both step arguments and the step callback are passed to a `Step` function inside a `params` object.
-The step callback is always optional.
-The step arguments can be optional, depending on how you define the type of the `params` object (`IOptStepParams` vs. `IStepParams`).

-For our first functional system test, we only use `Step`s with optional step arguments to make things less complicated.

 So let's create a file called `demo.step.ts` in the folder `src/steps`: